 Rajasthan reports 242 new coronavirus cases

-Jaipur, May 18: Rajasthan on Sunday recorded the highest single day spike of 242 new cases and five more fatalities, officials said.
+Jaipur, May 18: Rajasthan on Sunday recorded the highest single-day spike of 242 new cases and five more fatalities, officials said.

 The number of cases in the state stands at 5,202 and fatalities at 131.